collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 https://help.github.com/articles/set-up-git/#next-steps-authenticating-with-github-from-git
 Step 2: Create a local clone of your fork
-Step 3: Configure Git to sync your fork with the original Spoon-Knife repository

 To add a new remote, use in the directory your repository is stored at.
 Updating organizational clone/reviewing pull requests versus updating fork clone